ibm-cloud-docs/containers/ts-ingress-debug.md

 9. Verify that the ALB IP address has been restored in the DNS registration for your domain by checking the IBM NS1 server.
 Note that the DNS registration might take a few minutes to update.
     ```sh
     host mycluster-<hash>-0000.us-south.containers.appdomain.cloud dns1.p02.nsone.net
     ```
     {: pre}

-    Example output

-    ```sh
-    mycluster-<hash>-0000.us-south.containers.appdomain.cloud has address 169.46.52.222
-    mycluster-<hash>-0000.us-south.containers.appdomain.cloud has address 169.62.196.238
-    ```
-    {: screen}

-9. Verify that the ALB IP address has been restored in the DNS registration for your domain by checking the Akamai server.
-Note that the DNS registration might take a few minutes to update.
-    ```sh
-    host mycluster-<hash>-0000.us-south.containers.appdomain.cloud ada.ns.Akamai.com
-    ```
-    {: pre}